Essential Exercises for Hyrox Competitors

 Strengthen the Posterior Chain

-The posterior chain includes muscles along the back of the body such as the glutes, hamstrings, and lower back.
+The posterior chain includes muscles along the back of the body, such as the glutes, hamstrings, and lower back.
 These muscles play a vital role in movements like running, sled pushing, and deadlifts.
-Weakness here can lead to poor posture, lower back pain, and hamstring strains.
+Weakness in this area can lead to poor posture, lower back pain, and hamstring strains.

 Romanian Deadlifts